Shockwave Therapy Collingwood

-Shockwave Therapy or Acoustic Wave Therapy (AWT) is an innovative treatment for musculoskeletal conditions.
-AWT is a series of high-energy percussions or radial pressure waves to the affected area using a transmitter head on the skin.
-The mechanical pressure of the acoustic waves provokes a response in the tissue that stimulates the formation of new blood vessels.
-This increase in blood supply/circulation accelerates the healing process.
-The radial pressure waves also stimulate the body’s natural self-healing processes by promoting a positive inflammatory response at the site, then assisting with regeneration and repair.
-AWT appears to be able to reset the healing process especially in stubborn chronic injuries where other conventional treatment and modalities have not been successful.
+Shockwave Therapy or Acoustic Wave Therapy (SWT) is an innovative treatment for musculoskeletal conditions.
+SWT is a series of high-energy percussion or radial pressure waves to the affected area using a transmitter head on the skin.
+The mechanical pressure of the high energy sound waves creates a controlled mechanical insult to the tissue which significantly increases blood flow to the area.
+The sound waves stimulate the body’s natural self-healing processes by promoting a positive inflammatory response at the site, then assisting with regeneration and repair.
+You can think of it as a restart on the healing process for a stubborn chronic condition, particularly those affecting medium to large sized tendons and their insertions on bone.

-The evidence for the use of AWT is overwhelming!
-In the last 10 years, over 300 articles and abstracts have been published regarding the efficacy of AWT.
-Of special note, many randomized controlled trials showed that AWT is safe and effective for treating plantar fasciitis (Gerdesmeyer et al. 2008) hamstring tendinitis (Cacchio et al. 2010), Achilles tendinopathy and jumper’s knee (Rompe et al. 2007), and calcific shoulder tendinitis (Bannuru et al, 2014).
-There has also been exponential growth in AWT use for trigger point therapy.
+The evidence for the use of SWT is overwhelming!
+In the last 10 years, over 300 articles and abstracts have been published regarding the efficacy of SWT.
+Of special note, many randomized controlled trials showed that SWT is safe and effective for treating plantar fasciitis (Gerdesmeyer et al. 2008) hamstring tendinitis (Cacchio et al. 2010), achilles tendinopathy and jumper’s knee (Rompe et al. 2007), and calcific shoulder tendinitis (Bannuru et al, 2014).
+There has also been exponential growth in SWT use for trigger point therapy.

-The most striking aspect of AWT is that it has a 75-85 percent success rate when combined with exercise.
+The most striking aspect of SWT is that it has a 75-85 percent success rate when combined with exercise.

-For many injuries, AWT is a great non-invasive alternative to surgical procedures.
+For many injuries, SWT is a great non-invasive alternative to surgical procedures.
 For best results it is recommended that treatment be performed at one week intervals for a minimum of three treatments.

 *Physiotherapy is covered under many extended health insurance plans.